Gainesville Negligent Security Lawyer

 How Long After an Attack Do I Have to File a Negligent Security Lawsuit in Gainesville, FL?

 Within a certain time after the incident, an injured party must file their lawsuit.
 The deadline for filing a lawsuit after an incident is called the statute of limitations.
 Even though you have the right to use, if you do not sue on or before the end of the statute of limitations, you could lose your right to recover compensation forever.
-For “general negligence” claims, the lawsuit must be filed within four years of the date of the injury.
+For “general negligence” claims, Florida recently adjusted its statute of limitations.
+If your negligent security incident occurred on or before March 23rd, 2023, you will have four years to submit your lawsuit.
+If your incident took place after that date, you will have two years to do so instead.

 Contact Our Gainesville Negligent Security Lawyers Today for a Free Case Evaluation